History of Uchiwa|Changes in usage and the three major types of Uchiwa in Japan

 Medieval Period (Kamakura, Muromachi, Sengoku)

 Toward the end of the Muromachi period (1333-1573), uchiwa began to approach its present form.
 The structure was changed to one made of bone and paper, which was the basis of the modern uchiwa, and it became even lighter and easier to use.
-During the Warring States period, military commanders created a tool known as the "Gunbaiuchiwa" (軍配団扇).
-The gambauchiwa was used by warlords to direct their troops in battle.
-In modern times, the gunbaiuchiwa is used by sumo gyoji as a tool for instructing rikishi on how to stand and how to judge wrestlers.
+During the Warring States Period, uchiwa were used by warlords as "military bannersround fan(The "Gunbai" (military fan) was created by the warlords.
+Gunbaiwaround fanThe military commander used it to command the warriors in battle.
+In modern times, the military standardround fanis used by sumo gyoji as a tool for instructing rikishi to stand and make decisions.

 Early Modern Period (Edo)

-The Edo period (1603-1867) was a time when uchiwa fans became widely popular among the general public.
+The Edo period (1603-1868) was a time when uchiwa became widely popular among the general public.
 Uchiwa came to be used in various aspects of daily life, such as to keep cool and to create a breeze for cooking.
 Furthermore, the design of uchiwa also developed during the Edo period.
-The development of woodblock printing technology made it possible to mass-produce fan paintings, and ukiyoe and portraits of actors began to be drawn on uchiwa fans.
+With the development of woodblock printing technologyround fanThe development of woodblock printing technology made it possible to mass-produce pictures, and ukiyoe and portraits of actors began to be drawn on uchiwa fans.
 The appearance of uchiwa fans with ingenious designs made them popular not only as a practical tool, but also as an item for enjoying fashion.

-Ibasen, a long-established manufacturer of uchiwa, began manufacturing uchiwa in the mid-Edo period.
-The uchiwa made from bamboo and Japanese paper by Ibasen at that time eventually became a product called "Edo Uchiwa.
-When ukiyoe decorated fans became popular in the late Edo period, Ibasen became the publisher of popular ukiyoe artists such as Toyokuni Utagawa I, Kuniyoshi Utagawa, and Hiroshige Utagawa.
+A long-established manufacturer of uchiwa fans, UchiwaIbasenbegan manufacturing them in the middle of the Edo period.
+At that timeIbasenThe uchiwa fans made from bamboo and washi paper were eventually called "Edoround fanThe product eventually became known as "Edo Uchiwa".
+Uchiwa fans decorated with Ukiyoe became popular in the late Edo period,IbasenUchiwa became the publisher of popular Ukiyoe artists such as Toyokuni Utagawa I, Kuniyoshi Utagawa, and Hiroshige Utagawa.

-Edo fan
+Edoround fan

-Modern to Contemporary
+Modern to contemporary

-Furthermore, in the Meiji period (1868-1912), the use of uchiwa as an advertising medium became popular.
+In the Meiji period (1868-1912), the use of Uchiwa as an advertising medium became popular.
 As is often seen in modern campaigns, advertisements were placed on the fan surface of uchiwa fans and distributed to a large number of people.
 Such fan advertisements were used by companies and temples and shrines of the time.
 On the other hand, some uchiwa fans continue to be produced as works of art or crafts, such as those with beautiful paintings on the fan surface.
 In this way, uchiwa have become an important part of Japanese life and culture over the course of its long history.

 The most famous traditional Japanese uchiwa production areas are the southern part of the Boso Peninsula in Chiba Prefecture, Marugame in Kagawa Prefecture, and Kyoto Prefecture.
 Uchiwa made in these three regions are known as "Japan's Three Great Uchiwa.
 Finally, we will introduce the history and characteristics of the three major Japanese Uchiwa.